 - Custom, proprietary assemblies

 You’ll also find roll-formed steel shapes in warehouse and distribution storage systems.
-Some enhancements to roll-formed angle include hems to provide smooth edges, bends other than 90 degrees, stiffening ribs in the legs for greater sectional properties, and precise length tolerances for a perfect fit to mating parts.
+Some enhancements to roll-formed metallic angle parts include hems to provide smooth edges, bends other than 90 degrees, stiffening ribs in the legs for greater sectional properties, and precise length tolerances for a perfect fit to mating parts.

 Now that you understand the differences between the two metal-forming processes, you can make an educated decision about whether to choose roll forming or angle iron for your next project.